zaraana/Hyf-Website/Planning/Backlog.md

 > are necessary for basic usability.

-* As a user, I expect the website to be the navigation bar at first login.
+- As a user, I expect the website to be the navigation bar at first login.
-* As a user, I would like to understand briefly and clearly what the program is.
+- As a user, I would like to understand briefly and clearly what the program is.
-* As a user, I want to see the details of the program and how I can apply.
+- As a user, I want to see the details of the program and how I can apply.
-* As a user, I want to get in touch quickly.
+- As a user, I want to get in touch quickly.
-* As a user, I would like to access HYF's social media accounts on the homepage.
+- As a user, I would like to access HYF's social media accounts on the homepage.
+- As a user, I want to see logo of the HYF webpage in the top left corner of the page and clicked it will go to home page.
+- As a user, I want to see other pages (The Program, Volunteer, About, FAQ, Support Us, and Registration ) in the navigation bar.

 ### Should-Haves

 > will complete the user experience, but are not necessary.

-* As a potential student, I would like to sign up for a newsletter or a contact form to immediately get updates on the website and new courses.
+- As a potential student, I would like to sign up for a newsletter or a contact form to immediately get updates on the website and new courses.

 ### Could-Haves

 > would be really cool to develop if there's time.

-* As a user, I would like to see icons that show that the site has different language options when I enter the site.
+- As a user, I would like to see icons that show that the site has different language options when I enter the site.